oconnor663/applied_crypto_2021_fall/sha256/readme.md

 integer and concatenating them.
 Those 32 bytes are the return value of `sha256()`.

-Your input for this problem is an ASCII string.
-Convert it to bytes and hash it with your `sha256()` function.
-Your output should be the resulting SHA-256 hash, encoded as hex.
+Your input for this problem is a list of ASCII strings.
+Convert each string to bytes and hash it with your `sha256()` function.
+Your output should be a list of the resulting SHA-256 hashes, each encoded as hex.

-**Input:** an ASCII string
+**Input:** a list of ASCII strings

-**Output:** the SHA-256 hash of those ASCII bytes, encoded as hex
+**Output:** a list of the hex-encoded SHA-256 hashes of those strings

 <a href="https://youtu.be/LUDEjulbqzk?t=123">
   <img alt="I have made fire!" src="./i_have_made_fire.jpg" width="400px">